How to create a functional project plan in Excel?

 Is there a project plan template in Excel?

 If you wanna skip all the steps to create a project plan in Excel, the ready-to-use project planning templates are a perfect solution for your planning needs.
+These templates come in several categories, each designed to meet different needs.

-1. Gantt project planner
+1. Gantt Chart Templates

 Read more: How To Use Gantt Chart Template In Project Management

-2. Marketing project plan
+2. Marketing project plan templates

 Limitations of creating a project plan in Excel